 Our tips and advice for you is that when seeing this solid line that you cannot go onto the shoulder to overtake or any reason whatsoever.
 For everyone’s safety always stay within this boundary line at all times!

-The solid while shoulder line is to remind drivers not to go beyond this line when operating a car
+The solid white shoulder line is to remind drivers not to go beyond this line when operating a car

 3. Solid white line in the center

-One of the most common roads marking that is found in most roads.
+This is one of the most common road markings that are found on most roads.
 It is used to separate traffic when located in a two-way multiple lane road.
 Usually, this divides any road into a right and left-hand side so cars won’t go in the same direction on the same lane.

 Do even think of overtaking unless it clear and do an overtake on the driver’s side too.

 4. Broken white center line or lane divider